choonkeat/choonkeat.github.io/_posts/2022-03-01-regarding2-statically-typing-big-erratic-json.md

 The added benefit is, if `email` field is anything but a `String`, we would've gotten a parsing error early and have code to deal with it upfront.
 Whereas, in the JS example, we might not know that our `email` is `null` or `42` until much later in the system (a background job 3 days later?).

-Troubleshooting the source of bad values that causes a crash is tedious, time consuming, and (given decoder pattern exists) an unnecessary trouble imo.
+Troubleshooting the source of bad values that causes a crash is tedious and (given decoder pattern exists) an unnecessary trouble imo.

 Even if we implemented decoders in JS, we still can't reap its benefits in the rest of our dynamically typed system.
-We need to manually add assertions everywhere that matters (that we remember to). `welcomeEmail( { email })` ? hmm, add a check just to be safe
+We need to manually add assertions everywhere that matters (that we remember to). `welcomeEmail( { email })` ? hmm, add an assertion just to be safe

 ```js
 function welcomeEmail( { email }) {
     if (typeof email !== 'string') {
 ```

-Btw, what can we effectively _do_ with an invalid value here?
-[Dealing with errors deep in the system is awkward](/weblog/2021/05/awkward-error-handling-is-a-smell.html)
+(Btw, what can we effectively _do_ with an invalid value here?
+[Dealing with errors deep in the system is awkward](/weblog/2021/05/awkward-error-handling-is-a-smell.html))

 > Isn't writing type signatures everywhere equivalent to scattering assertions everywhere?